eliasbui/ccl-magic/README.md

 ## Provider Auto-Updates

-By default, Crush automatically checks for the latest and greatest list of providers and models from [Catwalk](https://github.com/charmbracelet/catwalk), the open source Crush provider database.
-This means that when new providers and models are available, or when model metadata changes, Crush automatically updates your local configuration.
+By default, CCL-MAGIC automatically checks for the latest and greatest list of providers and models from [Catwalk](https://github.com/charmbracelet/catwalk), the open source CCL-MAGIC provider database.
+This means that when new providers and models are available, or when model metadata changes, CCL-MAGIC automatically updates your local configuration.

 ### Disabling automatic provider updates